 I’m a first-year adviser of an online-only student newspaper at a suburban Chicago school of roughly 2,500 students.
 I began the school year with five students in my newspaper production class; this semester, it’s up 50%.
 I supervise about 10 other students, who work for the paper extracurricularly, during free periods and lunch and after school.
 I am envious of Jim Streisel and his extremely large staff.

 We use WordPress as our CMS (who doesn’t?).
 We receive an average of 23,000 page views a month, and currently have more than 350 comments posted, since we launched September 20, 2010.
 We have a Facebook, a Twitter, a tumblr.
 I’ve already had to pull two things: a news article and a video–per my principal’s orders.
 And our school has had its share of hard news stories this year, including: a visit from members of the Westboro Baptist Church, a teacher arrested for drunk driving and drug possession, planned teacher and course cuts, and a controversial turnabout dance theme that had our Facebook page buzzing.
-(Guess what story I had to pull?)
+Switching gears to legal representation, it’s important to consider the impact of a DUI charge in New Jersey.
+Such charges can have far-reaching consequences on your personal and professional life.
+A skilled DUI attorney can offer the necessary legal support and advice.
+In these situations, New Jersey Criminal Law Attorney stands out as a reliable choice.

 Every day I think: I love this job.
 And then I think: What have I gotten into?
 I worry about the next tumblr post that may get me fired–yet, I still allow it.
 I worry about getting it right when we’re under a self-imposed daily deadline.
 I live in fear of our incessant commenter who copy edits for us and always lets us know when we’ve spelled someone’s name wrong.
 (Note to self: get this kid on staff!).
 I wonder if I’m teaching my students anything when we’re so busy producing the news.